Growing Marijuana or Operating a Facility

 Contact Anthony N. Palumbo today for answers to your questions

-The law firm of Palumbo & Renaud defends individuals charged with marijuana crimes throughout New Jersey in Essex County, Middlesex County and Union County including the towns of Elizabeth, Westfield, Cranford, Garwood, Mountainside, Linden, Rahway, Clark, Roselle, Roselle Park, Springfield, Rahway, Kenilworth, Union, and Scotch Plains.
+The law offices of Anthony N. Palumbo defends individuals charged with marijuana crimes throughout New Jersey in Essex County, Middlesex County and Union County including the towns of Elizabeth, Westfield, Cranford, Garwood, Mountainside, Linden, Rahway, Clark, Roselle, Roselle Park, Springfield, Rahway, Kenilworth, Union, and Scotch Plains.

 What is the Crime of ‘Operating a Facility’?